May Seventh Cadre School

+By 1975, there were approximately 3,000 operational cadre schools in China, at least one in nearly every province.

 Origins of term

-There are two interpretations of the origin of the term "May Seventh Cadre School."

-According to the majority view, the term comes from Mao Zedong's May Seventh Directive of 1966.
-The May Seventh Directive (also translated into English as the "May Seventh Instructions") was issued by Mao to Lin Biao and detailed Mao's views on basic socialist tenets.
+The term "May Seventh Cadre School" can be traced to two original interpretations.

+The first, and most prominent, was that the term was derived from Mao Zedong's 1966 May Seventh Directive, which was a response to Lin Biao on improving soldier training within the General Logistics Department.
+In it, Mao addressed the People's Liberation Army (PLA) and individuals from all trades and professional sectors to participate in areas other than their own.
+In particular, he urged individuals to educate themselves on agricultural, industrial, and military concerns and production, as an extension of the wider Down to the Countryside Movement.

 Eight days later, the CCP Central Committee forwarded the document to all party members with the note, "The letter Comrade Mao Zedong wrote to Comrade Lin Biao is a historically important document.
 This is a new development in Marxism and Leninism."
 Recalling the experience of the revolutionary base areas during the Second Sino-Japanese War, Mao wrote that the People's Liberation Army should not only focus on military matters, but should serve as a broader school which would provide opportunities for political study, agricultural work, and mass production.

+As mentioned in multiple speeches and directives during and prior to 1966, it was integral to Mao that government cadres work and live amongst the working class, to keep sight of the needs and conditions of the majority population of China.

-In Mao's view, these activities would integrate the people and the military, enabling millions of troops to also advance civilian activities.
+In his view, these activities would integrate the people and the military, enabling millions of troops to also advance civilian activities.
 According to Mao, workers should take production as their first priority but should likewise be trained in military affairs and culture, and should take an active role in political matters such as the Four Clean-ups Movement.
 Farmers and students should likewise be involved in broader matters than agricultural production and traditional academic study.

 Thus while it did not specifically concern itself with the training of cadre or rehabilitation of wayward cadre, the May Seventh Directive broadly advocates for a polytechnical culture.

-An alternative view is that May Seventh Cadre Schools take their name from that of the first such cadre school, which was established on May 7, 1968.
+A second, less prominent interpretation is that May Seventh Cadre Schools take their name from that of the first such cadre school, which was established on May 7, 1968 (11).
 In this regard, academic Sing-Nan Fen observes that unlike the May Seventh Directive, a directive issued by Mao on October 4, 1968, addresses cadre training specifically:

-Sending the masses of cadres to do manual work gives them an excellent opportunity to study once again; this should be done by all cadres except those who are too old, too weak, ill or disabled.
-Cadres at work should also go group by group to do manual work.
+"Sending the masses of cadres to do manual work gives them an excellent opportunity to study once again; this should be done by all cadres except those who are too old, too weak, ill or disabled.
+Cadres at work should also go group by group to do manual work."